Well Managed Highway Infrastructure

-Councillors 'called-in' the decision to adopt the winter service aspects of the recommendations following the Cabinet meeting on 4th February 2020.
+The decision to adopt the winter service aspects of the recommendations was called in following the Cabinet meeting on 4 February 2020.

-Our Environment, Regeneration and Overview Scrutiny Committee discussed the call-in on 16 March 2020.
-Cabinet made a recommendation at a meeting on 5 May 2020, ‘To undertake a further round of streamlined consultation on the winter service element only as part of the annual review of the Well Managed Highways Infrastructure annual review process;
+The Environment, Regeneration and Overview Scrutiny Committee discussed the call-in on 16 March 2020.
+Cabinet made a recommendation at a meeting on 5 May 2020, ‘To undertake a further round of streamlined consultation on the winter service element only as part of the annual review of the Well Managed Highways Infrastructure annual review process'.

 Previously the winter service was delivered in accordance with the older guidance provided by 'Well Maintained Highways'.

 We developed our approved winter treatment network using our network hierarchy and a risk-based approach considering local risk factors including usage, local amenities, vulnerable users, public transport and local risks such as steep gradients, cold spots and other known local issues.